Assumption of Mary

 The Assumption of Mary is one of the four Marian dogmas of the Catholic Church.
-Pope Pius XII defined it on 1 November 1950 in his apostolic constitution Munificentissimus Deus as follows:
+Pope Pius XII defined it on 1 November 1950 in his apostolic constitution Munificentissimus Deus as the assumption of Mary, body and soul, into heaven.
+It is celebrated on 15 August.

-We proclaim and define it to be a dogma revealed by God that the immaculate Mother of God, Mary ever virgin, when the course of her earthly life was finished, was taken up body and soul into the glory of heaven.

-The declaration was built upon the 1854 dogma of the Immaculate Conception of Mary, which declared that Mary was conceived free from original sin, and both have their foundation in the concept of Mary as the Mother of God.
 It leaves open the question of whether Mary died or whether she was raised to eternal life without bodily death.

-The equivalent belief (but not held as dogma) in the Eastern Orthodox Church is the Dormition of the Mother of God or the "Falling Asleep of the Mother of God".
+The equivalent belief in the Eastern Christianity is the Dormition of the Mother of God or the "Falling Asleep of the Mother of God".
+In the Lutheran Churches, 15 August is celebrated as the Feast of St. Mary.
+A number of Anglican denominations observe 15 August under various titles, including the Feast of Saint Mary the Virgin or the Falling Asleep of the Blessed Virgin Mary.